Avnet/RASynBoard-Out-of-Box-Demo/docs/RASynPuckDemo.md

 Next we need to flash the ML model files and the current configuration to the SPI memory on the core board
 1. With the application still running, press the user button (button closest to the corner) for 3+ seconds
+    - The RGB Led will light Red once the long button press was detected
     - The application flashes all the NDP120 model files to SPI flash
     - The application writes the current configuration to SPI flash